5 Reasons Why Car Air Conditioner Not Blowing Cold Air When Idling

 A blocked condenser might also cause a problem called short-cycling, which makes the A/C unit cycle on and off rapidly and ineffectively instead of optimal operation.
 This abnormal cycling will cause more wear and tear on all components, thus you might have to replace many parts at the same time or replace the whole A/C unit prematurely.

-In this case, you just need to clean the dirty parts to resolve the problem of car AC not blowing cold air when idle:
+In this case, you just need to clean the dirty parts to resolve the problem of AC not blowing cold air:

 - A dirty or clogged condenser: If your condenser is clogged with dirt or anything that’s interfering with the unit, simply give it a thorough cleaning to restore the unit’s optimal performance.